“To the red country and part of the gray country of Oklahoma, the last rains came gently, and they did not cut the scarred earth” (opening lines)

 - Joseph Wood Krutch (1893-1970) was born in Knoxville, Tennessee and studied at the University of Tennessee and Columbia University.
 After serving in the army, he traveled throughout Europe with a friend, poet and critic Mark Van Doren.
 He taught composition at Brooklyn Polytechnic and became a theater critic at The Nation where he worked for many years.
 Something of a pantheist, mystic, and naturalist –he penned widely read biographies of Henry David Thoreau and Samuel Johnson.

-- Robert Morss Lovett (1870-1956) was a Bostonian and studied at Harvard.
-He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was accused of being a communist by the Dies Committee which forced him out of his secretary position.
-He was often on the frontlines of left-leaning picket lines, and he helped to launch the careers of several young writers, including John Dos Passos.
+- Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
+He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was a political activist –he was accused of being a communist by the Dies Committee which forced him out of his secretary position.
+He was often on the frontlines of left-leaning picket lines, and helped launch the careers of several young writers, including John Dos Passos.
 In later years, his wife became a close friend and associate of Jane Addams and the couple lived at Hull House for a spell.

 About John Steinbeck